dotnet/aspire/src/Aspire.Hosting/README.md

 package to add a transitive referencing including custom build targets to support code generation of metadata types for referenced .NET projects.

+Developers wishing to build their own custom resource types and supporting APIs for .NET Aspire should reference this package directly.

 ## Additional documentation
 https://learn.microsoft.com/dotnet/aspire/